Tony K.Y. Lim, Ph.D.

 -

-Assisted in the development of a guinea pig model of allergic rhinitis for in vivo drug screening
+Contributed to developing a guinea pig model of allergic rhinitis, facilitating in vivo drug screening.

 EDUCATION